-The one time you might want to purchase a different extension is to build a cheap test website (e.g. I used aliventures.club to build the redesigned version of my site aliventures.com, because it was only \$1).
+The one time you might want to purchase a different extension is to build a cheap test website (e.g. I used aliventures.club when creating a redesigned version of my site aliventures.com, because that domain was only \$1).